idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 Why do we assess managers ability to code - no clue, but a few enlightened companies do not.

-I think managers do need technical skills see [here](#l-technical).

 ## Business Acumen and Strategy

-My note on [Strategy](/strategy), including the strategic position of various companies:
+My note on [Strategy](/strategy), including the strategic positions of various companies:

 {%include summarize-page.html src="/strategy" %}

 ## Appendix

 {%include summarize-page.html src="/manager-book-appendix" %}
+I think managers do need technical skills see [here](#l-technical).